Eagle shadow on flag Tire Cover

 High Quality Material – This Cover Is Made From High Quality Durable Vinyl.

-Eagle shadow on flag Tire Cover Show off your spare tire cover.
-The cover features a boldly printed logo that will last for years without fading.
+Eagle shadow on flag Tire Cover Shows off your spare tire cover.
+The Cover features a boldly printed logo that will last for years without fading.

 Tire Cover Advantages